 - Naturally Occurring Retirement Community (NORC) Working Group

 - Advocacy Working Group (full)

 French and English language skills would be an asset.
 We also recognize the diversity of the population we serve and encourage applicants who reflect this diversity.
-Click here to download the Application Form - Committee Member.
-We look forward to talking with you.
+Click here to apply.

 NOTE: Information received will not be shared and will only be used to contact you about volunteering opportunities.
 We respect your privacy.